johnhenry/understate/readme.md

 ##Mutators

-**Mutator** functions SHOULD be pure functions (they have no side effects) that take in a state and return an updated copy of that state without modifying the original (they respect immutability).
+**Mutator** functions should be pure functions (they have no side effects) that take in a state and return an updated copy of that state without modifying the original (they respect immutability).
 With that said, these ideas are pretty much programmatically unenforceable, so if you wish to follow this convention, you'll have to take special care to enforce these properties upon your code yourself.

 ###Signature